projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 There's a few things going on here in the install method.

 Note that we're exposing the Atomic host root directory to the container at `/host`.
 As a SPC, this allows the container to access the host filesystem and make changes.
-The install method creates a set of directories in `/etc` and `/var` to persist state.
+The install method creates a set of directories in `/etc` and `/var` to persist configs.
 This means that we don't need any particular cockpitws container to stick around, any cockpitws container will be able to read the appropriate state from the host.
 We can upgrade the cockpit image and not worry about losing data.
 Since `/etc` and `/var` are writable on an Atomic host, and `/etc` content will be appropriately merged on a tree change, cockpit data will also survive an `atomic host upgrade` as well.

+### Set up the systemd unit
 With the container available to docker, we'll build the systemd unit file next.
 For local systemd unit files, we want them to reside in /etc/systemd/system.

 ```
-sudo vi /etc/systemd/system/cockpitws.service
+[fedora@atomic-cockpit ~]$ sudo vi /etc/systemd/system/cockpitws.service

 [Unit]
 Description=Cockpit Web Interface